ihmcroboticsdocs/simulation-construction-set/websitedocs/docs/02-variable-view.md

 title: SCS Variables
 ---

-In the variable view on the bottom left you can view the current value of any simulation variable and change its value as you did with the `walk` variable in the [Quick Start].
+In the variable view on the bottom left you can view the current value of any simulation variable and change its value as you did with the `walk` variable in the [Quick Start](https://ihmcrobotics.github.io/ihmc-open-robotics-software/docs/quickstarthome.html).
 This view contains three tabs: Name Space, Variables, and Search.

 ### Name Space Tab